stripe/stripe-terminal-react-native/README.md

 #### Permissions

-Location access must be enabled in order to use the SDK.
-You’ll need to make sure that the `ACCESS_FINE_LOCATION` permission is enabled in your app.

----

-**IMPORTANT**
-In case of supportig **Android 12** you need also to ask the user for additional permissions:
+In order for the Stripe Terminal SDK to function properly we'll need to enable the following permissions:

+- `PermissionsAndroid.PERMISSIONS.BLUETOOTH_CONNECT`
-`PermissionsAndroid.PERMISSIONS.BLUETOOTH_CONNECT` and `PermissionsAndroid.PERMISSIONS.BLUETOOTH_SCAN`
+- `PermissionsAndroid.PERMISSIONS.BLUETOOTH_SCAN`
+- `PermissionsAndroid.PERMISSIONS.ACCESS_FINE_LOCATION`

 To do this, add the following check before you initialize the Terminal SDK: